 Injury Attorneys | Restoring LivesTM

 Medical records include exactly what you expect—a record of a patient’s health and medical history.
-Depending on the individual, these records could include information about treatments and medications, alcohol consumption habits, family medical history, and an allergy list.
+Depending on the individual, these records could include information about treatments and medications, alcohol consumption habits, family medical history, and allergies.
 Regardless, these documents are key to recording and receiving medical care.

 Unfortunately, even with (and sometimes due to) the introduction of electronic health records, errors abound.
 In an interview with CNBC, sociologist Ross Koppel, PhD, said that “about 70 percent of patient records have wrong information.”
 Similarly, the Office of the National Coordinator for Health Information Technology found that 23 percent of people who accessed online medical records requested corrections—that’s 1 out of every 10 people.